Would you like to contact me? The easiest way is below, via web form.

-This dissertation will be delivered by 31st August 2017.
+This dissertation will be delivered by the autumn of 2017.

 I am looking to carry out further research after this, though this will probably be in the private sector.
-My preferred place of work would be Dublin or Liverpool.
+My preferred place of work would be in the UK or Ireland.
 I am fascinated by the idea of research in most contexts, and would not need the structure of a university validation necessarily, though any such validation if forthcoming would be extremely welcome.

 Areas of research